particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 - From the Command Palette select **Particle: Configure Workspace for Device** and choose the Device OS and type of device you want to use.
 - Connect the Particle Debugger using the ribbon cable to your Argon, Boron, or Xenon device.
 - Connect the device to your computer by USB.
+- Make sure that the version of Device OS that you have targeted in Workbench matches what is on the device.
+We recommend that you use [Device Restore USB](/tools/device-restore/device-restore-usb/) as flashing Device OS from Workbench does not updated some required components (bootloader, soft device, NCP, etc.).
 - Click the Debug icon (1), then select the correct Debugger (2).
 In this case, it's **Particle Debugger (argon, boron, xenon)**.
 Note that you need to select the type of device in both places!

 ![Debug View](/assets/images/workbench/debug-2.png)

 - Click the green arrow next to DEBUG in the upper left to build, flash, and begin debugging.
+- In order to debug code in the system parts, you will need .elf files that contain the symbols, addresses, and line information needed by the debugger.
+You may be prompted: "You haven't built Device OS locally for this platform and version.
+You must compile Device OS to get debugging symbols (this process will take several minutes).
+Would you like to do this now?"

+  - Debug Application Only: You will not be able to step into system code or see stack traces for system code.
+  - Cancel: Don't debug.
+  - Compile Now: Build the .elf files.
+This does not flash system parts to your device!

 - After flashing the device will typically halt.
 You can tell because the device status LED will go off.

 ![Debug Console](/assets/images/workbench/debug-3.png)